 Are You at Risk for Blood Clots?

-Some surgeries can increase your risk of deep vein thrombosis (DVT) and pulmonary embolism (PE).
-These blood clots can be life-threatening.
-Ask about risk and prevention.
-Older age, being overweight, smoking, conditions such as cancer or previous clots, and some medications can increase your risk.
+Older age, being overweight, smoking, conditions such as cancer or previous clots, and some medications can raise your risk.

 Discuss Your Medical Conditions